-Common units to be sold pursuant to the Equity Distribution Agreement will be offered and sold pursuant to the Partnership's existing effective shelf-registration statement on Form S-3 (File No. 333-215857), which was declared effective by the Securities and Exchange Commission on February 8, 2017.
+Common units sold pursuant to the Equity Distribution Agreement are offered and sold pursuant to the Partnership's existing effective shelf-registration statement on Form S-3 (File No. 333-215857), which was declared effective by the Securities and Exchange Commission on February 8, 2017.